geekzter/synapse-network/README.md

 ### From Azure VM
-`deploy_azure_client` should be set to `true` when provisioning infrastructure.
+Terraform input variable`deploy_azure_client` should be set to `true` when provisioning infrastructure.
 Once provisioned, you can log on the the Azure VM.
 The username is `demoadmin`.
 Use configuration data from Terraform to get the password and public IP address:
 ```
 terraform output user_name
 terraform output user_password